-Table 2-7 provides a cross reference between the sub-sections in this AMP and the disclosure requirements referenced in Attachment A of Commerce Commission Decision No. NZCC 24 - Gas Transmission Information Disclosure Determination 2012 dated 01 October 2012.
+Table 2-7 provides a cross reference between the sub-sections in this AMP and the disclosure requirements referenced in Attachment A of Commerce Commission Decision No. NZCC 24 - Gas Transmission Information Disclosure Determination 2012 dated 01 October 2012 (consolidated in 2015).